wp-plugins/re-abolish-slavery-ribbon/readme.txt

 Note that this won't work in Internet Expolorer 8 or below, because they don't support modern web standards.

+= How can I get help when I'm having a problem? =
+2. Read the answers on this page.
-= How can I get help when I'm having a problem? = Check [the support forum](http://wordpress.org/tags/re-abolish-slavery-ribbon?forum_id=10), because your question may have already been answered there, and any answer you get will help others in the future.
-If you can't find anything, then start a new thread with a detailed description of your problem and the URL to your site.
+3. Check [the support forum](http://wordpress.org/tags/re-abolish-slavery-ribbon?forum_id=10), because your problem may already have been answered there, and if not, the answer you get will help others in the future.

+If you still need help, then first follow these instructions:

+1. Disable all other plugins and switch to the default theme, then check if the problem is still happening.
+2. If it isn't, then the problem may actually be with your theme or other plugins you have installed.
+3. If the problem is still happening, then start a new thread in the forum with a **detailed description** of your problem and **the URL to your site**.
+4. Tag the post with `re-abolish-slavery-ribbon` so that I get an e-mail notification.
+If you use the link above it'll automatically tag it for you.
+5. Check the 'Notify me of follow-up posts via e-mail' box so you won't miss any replies.

 I monitor the forums and will respond as my schedule permits.

-If you create a post, make sure it's tagged with `re-abolish-slavery-ribbon` so that I get a notification.
-If you use the link above it'll automatically tag it for you.

 = How can I send feedback that isn't of a support nature? = You can send me feedback/comments/suggestions using the [contact form](http://iandunn.name/contact) on my website, and I'll respond as my schedule permits. *Please **don't** use this if you're having trouble using the plugin;* use the support forums instead (see above question for details).

 == Screenshots ==
-1. An example of how the ribbon looks in the Twenty Eleven theme
+1. An example of how the ribbon looks in the Twenty Eleven theme.
+1. It can also be placed in the upper-left hand corner.

 == Changelog ==

+= 1.0 =
+* Added option to position ribbon in top-left corner.
+* Added the 'Add this to your site' button.
+* Moved settings to its own page.

 = 0.1 =
 * Initial release